john-tsang/john-tsang.github.io/_pages/links.md

 : In large scale surveys, often complex random mechanisms are used to select samples.
   Estimations obtained from such samples must reflect the random mechanism to ensure accurate calculations.
   `samplics` implements a set of sampling techniques for complex survey designs.

+## `R` Markdown Template
+1. <a href="http://dirk.eddelbuettel.com/code/pinp.html">pinp: Pinp is not PNAS</a> [R]
+: The template provided by the PNAS Article template in the `rticles` package makes it very easy and convenient to create attractive looking two-column papers.

 ## Favourite Music
 1. Beethoven Concerto pour piano No.3